 The STEP with Links (Striving to Enhance Potential) Program was conceived and piloted in 1983 by the Lynchburg Chapter of The Links, Inc. In 1987, the program was renamed The Pauline F. Maloney STEP with Links Program in honor of the founder of STEP with Links, Inc., whose life’s work was dedicated to helping students become leaders throughout our nation.
 The program continues today with a curriculum to meet the challenges of the 21st century.

 The Pauline F. Maloney STEP with Links Program strives to develop qualities in young people that help them to achieve happy, successful and productive adult lives.
-The program identifies and cultivates bright, talented multi-cultural sixth graders—girls and boys—and offers activities that enhance their leadership potential.
+The program identifies and cultivates bright, talented multi-cultural seventh graders—girls and boys—and offers activities that enhance their leadership potential.
 A director works with the students in cooperation with the Lynchburg City Schools.

 The purpose of The Pauline F. Maloney STEP with Links Program is to enhance leadership potential.
 Programs are designed to meet individual and group needs of the participants.

 The STEP with Links Program is designed to:

 - develop and promote parental participation in the program and in the schools